 As the healing process continues after graft implantation, there is a gradual increase in mechanical loading to the newly generated tissue that coincides with the gradual resorption of the BioBrace scaffold, until the anatomy is restored to its normal state.

-Biorez CEO Kevin Rocco reached out to Mike Astrachan at XVIVO for their animation needs after initially meeting at events held by BioCT, the Connecticut organization for the bioscience community.
+Biorez CEO Kevin Rocco reached out to Mike Astrachan at XVIVO for their medical animation needs after initially meeting at events held by BioCT, the Connecticut organization for the bioscience community.
 XVIVO is always excited to work with other Connecticut-based bioscience companies and to be a part of advancing the regional industry toward better solutions for patients and healthcare challenges.